-Guga (7-year-old): Okay, but then you should talk to my brother too.
+Guga: Okay, but then you should talk to my brother too.

 Guga runs away in his slippers and stumbles a couple of times.

-Gulnazi: His shoes have got wet, so he runs in his slippers, he has no shoes for change.
+Gulnazi, mother of three children: Gulnazi: His shoes have got wet, so he runs in his slippers, he has no shoes for change.

-- Gulnazi, Guga managed to tell me a horror story in two minutes - I think it was his fantasy, what happened to his eye?
+- Gulnazi, Guga managed to tell me a horror story in two minutes - I think it was his fantasy.
+What happened to his eye?

 Gulnazi: Unfortunately, it was not his fantasy.
 It really happened.
 When our second child was born, the relationship between my husband and me became strained.
 He changed a lot.
 He shouted, swore ... and once he took a swing at me.
 Guga was 3 at that time.
-Only 3!
-When my husband was trying to hit me for the second time, he stood between us and shouted, “I will not let you beat my mother” and the blow hit him.
+Just 3!
+When my husband was trying to hit me for the second time, he stood between us and shouted, “I will not let you beat my mother!” and the blow hit him.
 He fell down, lost consciousness, and after that he started having problems with his eyes.
 He started losing his vision and his left eye became completely blind a year ago.
 I left my husband straight after that!
 I will let nobody offend my children.
-You know, nobody!
+You know, nobody?

 – Gulnazi, tell me about your family.
 How can so many people fit in such a tiny room?